A. ETHICS AND PROFESSIONAL RESPONSIBILITY

 Internalizing the materials ensures that the candidate will not depend on the materials for answers.
 If the candidate is still dependent upon the materials during the exam, valuable time will be wasted attempting to locate the appropriate pages and searching diligently for the answers.
 Becoming one with the materials enables the candidate to quickly locate the possible answers without trouble.

 The candidate must study to know the materials.
 What sets this exam apart from most standardized exams is that the content of the exam is already provided.
 The candidate is only attending the exam to elicit the best responses to the questions provided.
 The secret, therefore, is in reading, knowing and understanding the materials before the exam.
 The candidate, who has read and known her materials well, will not waste valuable time during the exam searching for answers from page to page.

 When a candidate has read the materials, known them and internalized them, she will be rest assured that when a question shows up in the exam, she will not waste time going everywhere.
 She will be able to maximize time and, therefore, select as many correct responses as possible.
 She will also be restful throughout the entire exam.
 Relaxing and not panicking, is a very durable strategy.
 Every correct response counts.
 It is more important to capitalize on maximizing correct responses than to avoiding the wrong ones.

 The correct strategy may include the following dos and don’ts:

 · Read the instruction first before attempting the question

 · Answer only the question being asked

-· Skip any question that might reasonably take over 30 seconds of your time trying to figure out the response
+· Skip any question that might reasonably take more than 30 seconds of your time trying to figure out the response

-· Move on to the next question if you cannot reasonably answer the current question without wasting time; mark the skipped question or bubble in the letter of the day in case you run out of time.
-(If you run out of time at the end of the examination, return to each question you skipped and bubble in with only one letter, so-called your lucky letter or letter of the day).
+· Move on to the next question if you cannot reasonably answer the current question without wasting time; mark the skipped question or bubble-in the letter of the day in case you run out of time.
+(If you run out of time at the end of the exam, return to each question you skipped and bubble-in with only one same letter, so-called your lucky letter or the letter of the day).

 · Do not attempt the difficult questions first